Wastewater Treatment Process in California

 With water sanitation vital to California’s success, the state’s wastewater treatment systems are at a crossroads.

-California wastewater treatment challenges include aging infrastructure in need of upgrades, replacement or expansion; disposed pharmaceuticals, as well as pesticides, herbicides and insecticides and other chemicals; demands on the wastewater system from a growing population; potential impact of climate change and extreme weather; and non-point source pollutants from stormwater runoff.
+California wastewater treatment challenges include aging infrastructure in need of upgrades, replacement or expansion; disposed pharmaceuticals, as well as pesticides, herbicides and insecticides and other chemicals of emerging concern; demands on the wastewater system from a growing population; reduced flows due to drought and water conservation; impacts of climate change and extreme weather; and nonpoint source pollutants from stormwater runoff.

 Wastewater Treatment Process in California Regulations